0xmetropolis/metro-docs/docs/support/01-faq.md

 ## Which blockchains is Metropolis deployed on?

-Metropolis is currently only deployed on Ethereum Mainnet and Rinkeby.
+Metropolis is currently only deployed on Ethereum Mainnet and Goerli.

 ## How can I integrate with Metropolis?